Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-05-release-notes.md

 }
 ```

-Sometimes when converting PDF to XPS, you may find that the fonts embedded in the PDF are not in a format suitable for XPS.
+When converting PDF to XPS, you may find that the fonts embedded in the PDF are not in a format suitable for XPS.
 At the same time, if a font with such a name is not found in the system, this leads to corrupted text.
 While we can't fix an embedded font during conversion without access to the original font file, we can replace it.
 Also, avoiding the use of embedded TrueType fonts can reduce conversion time.
 This enhancement is logged as PDFNET-59784 in our issue tracker.
 The following code demonstrates the use of the new options.

 ```csharp